unfoldingWord/dcs-local/README.md

     git clone git@github.com:unfoldingWord/dcs-local.git
     ```

-2. Optional: If you cannot or don't want to run DCS on port 80 of your machine, edit docker-compose.yml and change the "3000" in "3000:3000" to your desired port.
+1. Optional: If you cannot or don't want to run DCS on port 3000 of your machine, edit docker-compose.yml and change the "3000" in "3000:3000" to your desired port.

-3. Use Docker Compose to initialize and start the DCS system.
+1. Use Docker Compose to initialize and start the DCS system.
     ```
     docker compose pull
     docker compose up -d
     ```

+1. Add the admin user "root" as the first user.
+It will use the username and password in the vars.sh file (defaults to user "root", password "asecurepassword").
+Run the following to create the root user:
+    ```
+    docker exec -it -u git dcs-local /data/scripts/run add_root
+    ```

-4. Verify if your local installation is running by going to http://localhost.
+1. Verify if your local installation is running by going to http://localhost.
 You should be greeted by the DCS homepage.\
 _**Note:** If you get a 'Connection reset' warning, please wait a minute and try again._\
-Click on the [Sign in](http://localhost/user/login?redirect_to=%2f) link at the top right of the screen, and log in as admin\
+Click on the [Sign in](http://localhost:3000/user/login?redirect_to=%2f) link at the top right of the screen, and log in as admin\
 User: `root`\
 Password: `asecurepassword`\
 _(These credentials have been initially configured in the `vars.sh` file)_

-5. Pre-load DCS with the information (owners, languages, and subjects (resources)) that you want to be available.\
+1. Pre-load DCS with the information (owners, languages, and subjects (resources)) that you want to be available.\
     **a)** Prepare the following files.
 They already contain default information.
 Any lines starting with `#` will be ignored.
     * `source_languages.txt`\
     The languages that you need resources for, indicated by their [ISO 639-1 2-letter code](https://en.wikipedia.org/wiki/ISO_639-1)